a2life/shogi-board/readme.md

 # Use of data-input attribute

-- It is possible to add data-input attribute to board-app div for delayed input of a kifu data object
+- Add a data-input attribute for delayed input of a kifu data object. for example

 `<div class="board-app" data-input="input1"></div>`

-In this case, hidden inbox field with element id of input1 is created.
+In this case, hidden input field with element id of input1 is created inside the board-app div element.

-Note: corresponding kifudata object (that may be an empty object) still need to be created for the setup array.
+Use empty object for the setup array element.

-Given the kifuData in the setup object as kifuDataObject, the input field can be stuffed with a value property of the element.
-For example,
+Given the kifuData in the variable kifuDataObject, staff the input field with the JSON stringified kifuDataObject.
+For instance,

 ```